carpentries/instructor-training/CONTRIBUTING.md

-from writing new exercises and improving existing ones to updating or filling in the documentation and submitting [bug reports][issues] about things that do not work, aren't clear, or are missing.
+from writing new exercises and improving existing ones to updating or filling in the documentation and submitting [bug reports][issues] about things that do not work, are not clear, or are missing.
 If you are looking for ideas,
 please see [the list of issues for this repository][issues], or the issues for [Data Carpentry][dc-issues], [Software Carpentry][swc-issues]